Perineal Trauma after Childbirth: Mount Sinai Perineal Clinic

 Four to six per cent

-Of vagina births result in third- or fourth-degree tears
+Of vaginal births result in third- or fourth-degree tears

 Early follow-up